grahac/error_tracker_notifier/README.md

 For email notifications:
 - `swoosh` for email delivery

-For Discord notifications:
+For Discord and Telegram notifications:
-- `httpoison` for making HTTP requests to Discord API
+- `httpoison` for making HTTP requests to Discord/Telegram APIs
 - `jason` for JSON encoding

 ## Documentation